This page describes various error codes and error messages you might encounter when working with

 If you receive this error when making a |

-billingNotEnabled | 403 | This error returns when billing isn't enabled for the project. | Enable billing for the project in the Google Cloud Console. |
+billingNotEnabled | 403 | This error returns when billing isn't enabled for the project. | Enable billing for the project in the Google Cloud console. |

-blocked | 403 | This error returns when BigQuery has temporarily denylisted the operation you attempted to perform, usually to prevent a service outage.
-This error rarely occurs. | Contact support for more information. |
+blocked | 403 | This error returns when BigQuery has temporarily denylisted the operation you attempted to perform, usually to prevent a service outage. | Contact support for more information. |

 duplicate | 409 | This error returns when trying to create a job, dataset, or table that already exists.
 The